Review of Financial Studies, August 2020, 33(8): 3541-3582

-Presentations (including coauthor presentations): Arizona State, Stockholm School of Economics, McGill, Princeton, Carnegie Mellon University, Goethe University, University of Oregon, ITAM, University of Georgia, University of Virginia, University of Iowa, Michigan State, University of Arizona, Virtual Derivatives Workshop, EFA 2022, CICF 2022, SoFIE annual conference 2022, BI-SHoF Conference 2022, Junior European Finance Seminar 2022, 2022 FMA Conference on Derivatives and Volatility, MFA 2023
+Presentations (including coauthor presentations): Arizona State, Stockholm School of Economics, McGill, Princeton, Carnegie Mellon, Goethe, University of Oregon, ITAM, University of Georgia, University of Virginia, University of Iowa, Michigan State, University of Arizona, Virtual Derivatives Workshop, EFA 2022, CICF 2022, SoFIE Annual Conference 2022, BI-SHoF Conference 2022, Junior European Finance Seminar 2022, 2022 FMA Conference on Derivatives and Volatility, MFA 2023, SGF Conference 2023

 A heterogeneous firm business cycle model with a power law in the firm size distribution.
 Idiosyncratic shocks cause recessions by inducing cyclical variation in the allocative efficiency of production factors.